Control of McKean--Vlasov SDEs with Contagion Through Killing at a State-Dependent Intensity: Convergence of the Nearly Optimally Controlled Particle System

 \section{Convergence of the Nearly Optimally Controlled Particle System}

-The goal of this section is to show the subsequential convergence of the (approximately) optimally controlled particle system to an optimal relaxed control rule.
-In particular, we prove Theorems \ref{thm:convergence_value} and \ref{thm:convergence_ps} as well as Corollary \ref{cor:prop_of_chaos}.
+The goal of this section is to establish the subsequential convergence of the (approximately optimally) controlled particle system to an (optimal) relaxed control rule.
+In particular, we prove the main results Theorem \ref{thm:convergence_ps}, Corollary \ref{cor:prop_of_chaos} as well as Theorems \ref{thm:smooth_equiv} and \ref{thm:all_equiv}.